30 BEAUTIFUL Banff Lakes You Have To Visit

 lake minnewanka at sunset

-One of the top things to do in Banff National Park is to stroll along or take a boat ride on Lake Minnewanka.
-Lake Minnewanka is just a ten-minute drive away from the town of Banff and the largest lake in the park.
+One of the top things to do in Banff is stroll along the lakeshore or take a boat ride on Lake Minnewanka.
+The largest lake in the park, Lake Minnewanka, is just a ten-minute drive away from Banff town, making it easily accessible for many visitors.

 This man-made lake is 21 km long and 142 meters deep and helps power Banff with hydroelectric power.
-You can also hop on popular boat cruises that will take you to the lake’s start, called the Devil’s Gap.
+You can also hop on popular boat cruises in the summer that will take you to the lake’s start, called the Devil’s Gap, taking in breathtaking views along the way.

 Lake Minnewanka in winter